metamn/react/content/blog/on-graphql/index.md

 In a rigid environment, where there are no moving parts and everything is under _control_ one could easily model _how_ things work using an _imperative_ approach.

 In dynamic environments the only (relatively) sure thing is the existence of an entity.
-The capabilities it offers can change over time.
+The capabilities an entity offers can change over time.
 Therefore the most important thing an entity can do is to _declare_ _what_ are its capabilities.
 Then the other parts of the system will be able to understand it and interact with.

 For such evolving models where an entity is:

 > An object that is not defined by its attributes, but rather by a thread of continuity and its identity.

-a suitable &mdash; and perhaps at this moment the only &mdash; design approach is [Domain-driven design](https://en.wikipedia.org/wiki/Domain-driven_design).
+a suitable design approach is called [Domain-driven design](https://en.wikipedia.org/wiki/Domain-driven_design).

 ### Microservices